buxh/ClickDataAnalyzer/README.md

 ## Compiling
 ### Compiling from the source
-Open the solution file `clicker.sln`, then select `Release | x64` on the Build configuration and press Build solution.
+Open the solution file `ClickInspector.sln`, then select `Release | x64` on the Build configuration and press Build solution.

 ## Help
 If you are in need of help open an issue or contact me on discord: `paid#1337`